souadie/CSC4202-iktr/README.md

 **Importance of the Problem**:

- -Resource Utilization: Efficient use of rooms and instructors, avoiding underuse or overuse of resources.
+ - Resource Utilization: Efficient use of rooms and instructors, avoiding underuse or overuse of resources.
- -Logistical Efficiency: Streamlined operations for the university's administrative staff.
+ - Logistical Efficiency: Streamlined operations for the university's administrative staff.
- -Fairness: Equitable scheduling for all students and instructors, avoiding biases and scheduling conflicts.
+ - Fairness: Equitable scheduling for all students and instructors, avoiding biases and scheduling conflicts.